THeDonDotta/Project1/README.md

 continent: "Europe"
 }

-Wireframes
-This code allowed me to push the first two teams selected into an array which I then displayed as the two teams that would be up against each other. const newTeam = (team) => {
+MVP
+Find and integrate soccer team api
+Render team api data to the page inside of my dropdown Layout my information using html and js
+Style the page with flexbox tools and css add media queries to help make design more responsive for mobile app

+Timeframes
+The most time I spent was on the array of teams that would be up against each other which is the first code below.
+The next problem that took up time was getting the api information accessable to get the image.
+The code in number 2 allowed me to do that.
+1.
+const newTeam = (team) => {

     let userSelect = document.getElementById('select').value;